NeuPhysics/neutrino/docs/index.rst

 .. admonition:: Question
    :class: warning

-   How many different flavours of neutrinos?
+   How many different flavours of neutrinos are there?